aastroza/modal-outlines-examples/README.md

 ## Level 1: The Basics

-**The basic idea:** We deploy a function to Modal, then we call that function locally inside a Jupyter notebook.
+**The basic idea:** We deploy a function to Modal, an easy-to-use cloud platform, then we call that function locally from a Jupyter notebook.

 **The unbelievable part:** The function will run on a super powerful GPU in the cloud.
 Plus, we get to use free processing credits ($30 monthly).